Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Evaluation Protocol

 \subsection{\dataset Dataset Construction}

-\paragraph{Book Dataset} To reduce the confounding effect of book memorization on the results, we select 126 high-quality novels published in 2022 and 2023.
-(Details on the selection criteria and the \dataset dataset can be found in Appendix \ref{appendix:dataset}.)
+\paragraph{Book Dataset} To reduce the confounding effect of book memorization on the results, we select 126 high-quality novels published in 2022 and 2023.\footnote{Details on the construction process and integrity verification experiments of the \dataset dataset can be found in Appendix \ref{appendix:dataset}.} In fact, as shown in Appendix \ref{appendix:verification}, we find that there is no significant correlation between the year of publication and the consistency score for works from the past ten years.
 For each novel, we concentrate solely on its main character.
 We manually remove sections not pertinent to the novel's original content, such as prefaces, acknowledgments, and author introductions.
+Additionally, we select 47 books within \dataset containing fewer than 120,000 tokens for the summarizing-in-one-go method.